jouissances/jouissances.github.io/_posts/2018-05-16-first_step.markdown

 permalink:  first_step
 ---

-This post marks my first step towards becoming a career Full Stack developer.
-However, I'm not, by any means, the first mid-career changers who decided to pursue tech as a lifetime career.
+### This post marks my first step towards becoming a career Full Stack developer.
+I'm not, by any means, the first mid-career changers who decided to pursue tech as a lifetime career.
 For me, that original career path is as a medical sales representative in Singapore.

 I first dabbled in code when I was 16, designing custom HTML and CSS post templates for [online Harry Potter RPG forums](https://potterdirectory.tumblr.com/).
 I didn't know it was called 'code' then, I just figured it made things look and work better.
 One thing led to another, and after my college graduation, I had plenty of free time while job-searching, and I clicked on an ad that led me to [Codecademy](https://www.codecademy.com/catalog/subject/web-development).
 I spent many hours learning the basics of Front End, and after a week, I decided to enrol in one of the Pro Intensive courses.
 As of now, they have 9 Intensive courses, from Build Websites from Scratch, Build Front-End Web Apps, Build Website UIs, Programming with Python, to Data Analysis.
 I completed the first three courses, but I still didn't feel satisfied.
 I browed through [SiteInspire](https://www.siteinspire.com/) and I get a headache thinking about how to apply my current skills to build these products.
 I wanted to learn so much more.
 By now, 4 months have passed and I was just starting with my current job.